software-students-spring2024/5-final-project-spring-2024-projectlast/README.md

 # Final Project

-FitnessTracker: An python flask app that allows you to log your workouts and observe your statistics.
+FitnessTracker: A python flask app that allows you to log your workouts and observe your statistics.

 An exercise to put to practice software development teamwork, subsystem communication, containers, deployment, and CI/CD pipelines.
 See [instructions](./instructions.md) for details.